ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

    expired, recurse to the right child.
 Note that a right child always exists, as the rightmost log entry can not exceed its maximum lifetime by definition.

-2. Obtain a binary ladder from the current log entry for the target version, omitting redundant lookups as described in {{search-binary-ladder}}.
+2. Obtain a search binary ladder from the current log entry for the target version, omitting redundant lookups as described in {{search-binary-ladder}}.
    Determine whether the binary ladder indicates a greatest version of the label that is greater than, equal to, or less than the target version.